dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Forecasting-Sales/README.md

 The sample shows two different ML tasks and algorithms that can be used for forecasting:

 - **Regression** using FastTreeTweedie Regression
-- **Time Series** using Single Spectrum Analysis
+- **Time Series** using Single Spectrum Analysis (SSA)

 **Regression** is a supervised machine learning task that is used to predict the value of the **next** period (in this case, the sales prediction) from a set of related features/variables. **Regression** works best with linear data.

-**Time Series** is an estimation technique that can be used to forecast **multiple** periods in the future. **Time Series** works well in scenarios that involve non-linear data where trends and patterns are difficult to distinguish.
+**Time Series** is an estimation technique that can be used to forecast **multiple** periods in the future. **Time Series** works well in scenarios that involve non-linear data where trends are difficult to distinguish.
+This is because the SSA algorithm, which is used by **Time Series**, performs calculations to automatically identify seasonal/periodic patterns while filtering out meaningless noise in the data.
+With a **Time Series** model, it's important to regularly update the state of the model with new observed data points to ensure the accuracy as new predictions are performed.
+For this reason, a **Time Series** model is stateful.

 ### Solution

 To solve this problem, first we will build the ML models by training each model on existing data.
 Next, we will evaluate how good it is.
 Finally, we will consume the model to predict sales.

-Note that the **Regression** sample implements two independent models to forecast linear data:

-- Model to predict product's demand forecast for the next period (month)
+Note that the **Regression** sample implements a model to forecast linear data.
+Specifically, the model predicts the product's demand forecast for the next period (month).
-- Model to predict country's sales forecast for the next period (month)

 The **Time Series** sample currently implements the product's demand forecast for the next **two** periods (months).
 The **Time Series** sample uses the same products as in the **Regression** sample so that you can compare the forecasts from the two algorithms.